 Debra Hand has won many awards for her efforts in this area including “Best of Show” at the Museum of Science and Industry’s Black Creativity Exhibit.
 She was also named by the Chicago Defender to their top 50 Women of Excellence in 2016.
 In 2017, she was presented an Egretha Cultural Icon Award.
 Hand has been featured by Harry Porterfield in his news segment "Someone You Should Know," and her work is featured in the Emmy winning documentary "Curators of Culture" produced by Rita Coburn.

-To Contact us, please double-click link: email@example.com
+To Contact us, please double-click link or email us at email@example.com